tensorflow/tensorflow/tensorflow/contrib/makefile/README.md

 ```bash
 tensorflow/contrib/makefile/build_all_ios.sh -a arm64 -g $HOME/graphs/inception/tensorflow_inception_graph.pb
 ```
-Please note this is an aggressive optimization of the operators and the resulting library may not work with other graphs but will reduce the size of the final library.
+Please note this is an aggresive optimization of the operators and the resulting library may not work with other graphs but will reduce the size of the final library.

 The `compile_ios_tensorflow.sh` script can take optional command-line arguments.
 The first argument will be passed as a C++ optimization flag and defaults to